A gastronomic delight - tantalise those taste buds!

 In all likelihood, Irun will just be somewhere you catch a connecting train towards Madrid or Paris.
 But if you do have a few hours to spare there are some sights worth seeing.
 The granite mountains that watch over the city are good for a hike, while the Baroque city hall and 16th-century Gothic church have their charms.
 For something a little different, head to the city’s butterfly museum – there are 7,000 specimens on show from across the globe.

 Often overlooked in favour of its Catalan big brother Barcelona, Girona is a stunning, historic city that’s perfect for travellers looking for somewhere off the beaten track.
 Known in Spain as the ‘City of 1000 seiges’ due to its rich, turbulent history, it’s a place full of narrow alleys and Gothic archways, as well as wonderful curiosities like the perfectly preserved Moorish bathhouse.
 Oh, and don’t forget to plant a kiss on the rear end of the lion up the lamppost on Placa de Sant Feliu: the locals reckon it’ll bring you years of good luck.

 Prices quoted are based on the lowest available Standard Class adult return fare.

 * Booking a Spanish domestic train journey?
-If you don't receive your onscreen booking confirmation, please contact the Call Centre on 0848 848 5848 (open weekdays: 9am - 7pm; Saturday: 9am - 6pm).
+If you don't receive your onscreen booking confirmation, please contact our Call Centre on 0848 848 5848 (open Monday-Saturday: 8am - 8pm; closed Sundays).
 Calls cost 7p per minute plus your phone company's access charge.

 © Pietro-Canali-Sime, Tibor-Bognar, Calle-Montes, Richard-Taylor-Sime